The complexity of finite-valued CSPs: Conclusions

 \section{Conclusions}

-In this work we have completely answered the question of which (finite-)valued constraint languages on finite domains are solvable exactly in polynomial time.
-In particular, we have characterised the tractable languages as those that admit a binary idempotent and symmetric fractional polymorphism, which we have shown to be a polynomial-time checkable condition.
-Moreover, all tractable languages are solvable by the basic linear programming relaxation.
-Thus, we have demonstrated that basic linear programming (BLP) relaxation suffices for exact solvability of (finite-)valued constraint languages and that, in this context, semidefinite programming relaxations do not add any power.
+In this work we have completely answered the question of which finite-valued constraint languages on finite domains are solvable exactly in polynomial time.
+In particular, we have characterised the tractable constraint languages as those that admit a binary symmetric fractional polymorphism.
+We have also shown tractability to be a polynomial-time checkable condition, assuming that the constraint language is a core.
+By previous results, this implies that all tractable constraint languages are solvable by the basic linear programming relaxation.
+Thus, we have demonstrated that the basic linear programming (BLP) relaxation suffices for exact solvability of finite-valued constraint languages and that, in this context, semidefinite programming relaxations do not add any power.

-An intriguing open question is the precise boundary of the tractability of the minimisation problem in the value oracle model; that is, for objective functions that are not given explicitly as a sum of fixed-arity functions but only by an oracle.
-In particular, do the tractable cases (solvable by combinatorial algorithms) coincide or not?